maxplanck-ie/snakepipes/docs/content/setting_up.rst

 Configuring snakePipes
 ----------------------

-Finally, at least one file (``defaults.yaml``) should be modified to match your compute infrastructure.
+Finally, config files ``defaults.yaml`` and snakemake profile should be modified to match your compute infrastructure.
 The location of this file can be found out by executing:

 .. code:: bash